PRE-Race Report: The West Virginia Mountain Bike State Championships

 I was understanding the advantage of the pre-ride

-to approach this at race pace with race intensity with no idea where I was on the course could be re
+to approach this at race pace with race intensity with no idea where I was on the course could be real defeating

 but being able to break the course down to sections was really going to be an asset on race day